-Below is a brief description and applications for four positions available at the polls: Election Inspector, Bilingual Election Inspector, Chief Inspector.
+Below is a brief description and applications for three positions available at the polls: Election Inspector, Bilingual Election Inspector, Chief Inspector.

 Election Inspectors play a vital role at voting sites.
 They work directly with voters and assist them in any of the following capacities:

 - Check-in registered voters and provide the voters with a ballot and voter number.

 - Register qualified individuals to vote who are new voters or have an address or name change.

 - Handle the voting machine to verify ballots are accepted and give out "I Voted" stickers.